 - Absence or merely decorative application of wispy pubic hair

-- “Pink” genitals represent a minority of the population and it not representative of most skin tones; all genitals have areas that are darker
+- “Pink” genitals represent a minority of the population and it not representative of most skin tones; all genitals have areas that are darker and lighter

 - More than 50% of people with labia have inner lips that extend below the outer ones; it’s common for one labial lip to be longer/larger than the other